 The journey started from Hyderabad where we all gathered.
 The day was spent at leisure and we went out in the evening to try some of the best biryanis from the city.
 The first place on the list was Shadab Hotel.
 The biryani served here was flavoursome with saffron coloured rice, good mix of spices and a raita and salan to accompany it.

-The next stop in Hyderabad during our hunt for biryani was Shahgouse Hotel.
+The next stop in Hyderabad during our hunt was Shahgouse Hotel.
 Considered to be one of the best places in Hyderabad for authentic Hyderabadi Biryani, this place serves some lip-smacking biryani along with other non-vegetarian preparations.
 The biryani here was balanced on spices and thus I liked it personally.
-The staff at the Shahgouse Hotel was kind enough to demonstrate the entire process of how the biryanis were made, the way it half-cooked rice was mixed with the chicken and then was given dum for the taste.
+The staff at the Shahgouse Hotel was kind enough to demonstrate the entire process of how it was made, the way it half-cooked rice was mixed with the chicken and then was given dum for the taste.
 Loved watching the preparations totally.

 Our search for the best Biryani in Hyderabad continued the next day as we moved on the Meridian Cafe and Restaurant in Hyderabad.
 The Hyderabadi Dum Biryani served there had a mix of spices with long grains of the Basmati Rice.
 The taste was appealing and we found the chicken chunks to be well cooked.
 Next in line for the hunt were Cafe Bahar, Bawarchi and New Astoria.

-While the Biryanis had at Cafe Bahar and Bawarchi were good and tasteful, we found the biryani at New Astoria to be ok.
-The high point on the Biryani trail in Hyderabad was meeting the foodies from the city who showed us around with lot of love and warmth.
+While the Biryanis we had at Cafe Bahar and Bawarchi were good and tasteful, we found the one at New Astoria to be ok.
+The high point on this food trail in Hyderabad was meeting the foodies from the city who showed us around with lot of love and warmth.
 A special thanks to Zubair from Hyderabad Food Diaries for taking us to the Ulvacharu for trying the rose milk and the yummy Bamboo Chicken there.